Boiico/Feul.Node/README.md

 ufw allow 4000/tcp
 ```

-💢 Step 17 📍
+✅  Step 17 📍

-#Add this rpc to your wallet networks
+#Add this rpc to your wallet networks (optional)

 ```
 http://your_ip:4000/graphql
 ```